Top

 User Identification

-Identifying users on the Web is a challenging task.
+Identifying users on the web presents challenges.
 Whatfix uses a combination of parameters to uniquely identify a user.
-These parameters include setting browser cookies on the user’s browser and passing the user information (when available) back to Whatfix.
+These parameters include setting browser cookies on the user’s browser and passing user information (when available) back to Whatfix.

 Whatfix provides an API to accurately set and pass user information.
-However, if the user information is not configured, then we use browser local storage and cookies to identify the user.
-While the second approach doesn’t involve as much configuration as the first, there are a few issues with using cookies:
+If user information is not configured, Whatfix uses browser local storage and cookies for user identification.
+While this second approach requires less configuration, it has several issues:

-• The same user when using different browsers or machines is counted again.
+• The same user using different browsers or machines is counted again.

-• Users who clear cookies or browse using in-private sessions are counted again.
+• Users who clear cookies or browse in private sessions are counted again.

-• Users who are inactive for more than 3 months are counted again as browser cookies are set to expire after an inactivity of 3 months.
+• Users inactive for more than three months are counted again, as browser cookies expire after three months of inactivity.

 User Identifier Method

 We recommend using user information so that we can correctly identify users and provide more accurate analytics.
-User information can be set using wfx_settings.
-This can also be used along with the extra values to segment user behavior.
+Set user information using wfx_settings.
+This can also work with extra values to segment user behavior.

-Usernames and extra information are considered Personally Identifiable Information (PII) and therefore are encrypted throughout, in transit and at rest.
-So anything that is passed as user information or user segmentation information is secure.
+Usernames and extra information qualify as Personally Identifiable Information (PII) and are encrypted throughout, in transit, and at rest.
+Therefore, any information passed as user information or user segmentation information remains secure.

 your title goes here